-- □ If a person is a manufacturer, selling a DCP unless the manufacturer is registered under the bill (see below); - ☐ If a person is a DCP manufacturer, selling a DCP to any person other than a wholesale beer, wine, or mixed beverage distributor (distributor) or a retailer; and - □ Selling at retail a DCP to an individual who is under 21. - States that a person who recklessly violates the prohibition against selling DCPs at retail without being a retailer is guilty of a first degree misdemeanor on a first offense and a fifth degree felony on a second or subsequent offense. - States that a person who recklessly violates the prohibition against selling a DCP to a person under 21 is guilty of a fifth degree felony. - Requires a manufacturer of DCPs to annually register with the Director of Commerce. - Requires a manufacturer to test each DCP in accordance with rules adopted by the Director prior to selling the product or offering the product to a distributor. - Requires a manufacturer to contract with a testing laboratory to provide testing and requires a laboratory to use high-performance liquid chromatography for any separation and measurement required in the testing. - Requires a manufacturer to ensure that each DCP tested is accompanied by a certificate of analysis issued by the testing laboratory and requires the certificate of analysis to contain specified information, including the method of analysis for each test conducted. - Requires a manufacturer to include a label on each DCP container that it sells or offers for sale in Ohio that contains certain information, including: - ☐ The product name or common name on the front of the label; - □ The amount of any THC, in milligrams, as identified in the certificate of analysis. - Generally requires each manufacturer to assign to a distributor, for each of the manufacturer's brands, a sales area or territory within which the distributor is the exclusive distributor. - Generally establishes prohibitions against manufacturers, distributors, and retailers from having any financial interest or investment in each other, including by providing assistance via gift or loan and accepting gifts or loans.
+- Allows micro-distilleries, grocery stores, carryout stores, bars, or restaurants (A-1-A, Class C, or Class D liquor permit holders) and licensed adult use or medical marijuana dispensaries to sell DCPs at retail. - Establishes several prohibitions regarding activities related to the manufacture, distribution, and sale of DCPs, including prohibiting: - □ Selling at retail a DCP unless a person is a liquor permit holder specified above or a licensed adult use or medical marijuana dispensary; - ☐ If a person is a manufacturer, selling a DCP unless the manufacturer is registered under the bill (see below); - ☐ If a person is a DCP manufacturer, selling a DCP to any person other than a wholesale beer, wine, or mixed beverage distributor (distributor) or a retailer; and - □ Selling at retail a DCP to an individual who is under 21. - States that a person who recklessly violates the prohibition against selling DCPs at retail without being a retailer is guilty of a first degree misdemeanor on a first offense and a fifth degree felony on a second or subsequent offense. - States that a person who recklessly violates the prohibition against selling a DCP to a person under 21 is guilty of a fifth degree felony. - Requires a manufacturer of DCPs to annually register with the Director of Commerce. - Requires a manufacturer to test each DCP in accordance with rules adopted by the Director prior to selling the product or offering the product to a distributor. - Similar to the bill's testing requirements for intoxicating hemp products, requires a DCP that is sold at retail in Ohio to be tested in the same manner as adult use cannabis. - Requires a manufacturer to include a label on each DCP container that it sells or offers for sale in Ohio that contains certain information, including: - ☐ The product name or common name on the front of the label; - □ The amount of any THC, in milligrams, as identified in the certificate of analysis. - Generally requires each manufacturer to assign to a distributor, for each of the manufacturer's brands, a sales area or territory within which the distributor is the exclusive distributor. - Generally establishes prohibitions against manufacturers, distributors, and retailers from having any financial interest or investment in each other, including by providing assistance via gift or loan and accepting gifts or loans.